Representations of \'etale groupoids on $L^p$-spaces: Introduction

+More generally, this construction provides several new examples of $ L^{p}$-analogs of \textquotedblleft classical\textquotedblright\ C*-algebras, such as Cuntz-Krieger algebras, graph algebras, and tiling C*-algebras (all of which can be realized as groupoid C*-algebras for a suitable étale groupoid; see \cite{kumjian_graphs_1997} and \cite {paterson_groupoids_1999}).
+It is worth mentioning here that there seems to be no known example of a nuclear C*-algebra that cannot be described as the enveloping C*-algebra of a locally compact groupoid.

-We believe that this point of view is a contribution towards clarifying what are the well-behaved\ representations of algebraic objects---such as the Leavitt algebras, Bratteli diagrams, or graphs---on $L^{p}$-spaces.
-In \cite {phillips_analogs_2012, phillips_simplicity_2013, phillips_isomorphism_2013} , several characterizations are given for well behaved representations of Leavitt algebras and stationary Bratteli diagrams.
+The groupoid perspective pursued in this paper contributes to clarify what are the well-behaved\ representations of algebraic objects---such as the Leavitt algebras, Bratteli diagrams, or graphs---on $L^{p}$-spaces.
+In \cite {phillips_analogs_2012,phillips_simplicity_2013,phillips_isomorphism_2013}, several characterizations are given for well behaved representations of Leavitt algebras and stationary Bratteli diagrams.
 The fundamental property considered therein is the uniqueness of the norm that they induce.
-The groupoid approach shows that these representations are precisely those coming from representations of the associated groupoid or, equivalently, its inverse semigroup of open slices.
+The groupoid approach shows that these representations are precisely those coming from representations of the associated groupoid or, equivalently, its inverse semigroup of open bisections.

-Another upshot of the present work is that the groupoid $L^{p}$-operator algebras $F^{p}(G)$ and $F_{\mathrm{red}}^{p}(G)$ satisfy an automatic $p$ -complete contractivity\ property for contractive homomorphisms into other $ L^{p}$-operator algebras.
+Another upshot of the present work is that the groupoid $L^{p}$-operator algebras $F^{p}(G)$ and $F_{\mathrm{red}}^{p}(G)$ satisfy an automatic $p$ -complete contractiveness\ property for contractive homomorphisms into other $L^{p}$-operator algebras.
 In fact, $F^{p}(G)$ and $F_{\mathrm{red}}^{p}(G)$ have canonical matrix norms.
-Such matrix norm structure satisfies the $L^{p}$ -analog of Ruan's axioms for operator spaces as defined in \cite[Subsection 4.1]{daws_p-operator_2010}, building on \cite{pisier_completely_1990, merdy_factorization_1996}.
-Using the terminology of \cite[Subsection 4.1] {daws_p-operator_2010}, this turns the algebras $F^{p}(G)$ and $F_{\mathrm{ red}}^{p}(G)$ into $p$-operator systems such that the multiplication is $p$ -completely contractive.
-It is a corollary of our main results that any contractive representation of these algebras on an $L^{p}$-space is automatically $p$-completely contractive.
+Such matrix norm structure satisfies the $L^{p}$ -analog of Ruan's axioms for operator spaces as defined in \cite[Subsection 4.1]{daws_p-operator_2010} building on \cite {pisier_completely_1990,merdy_factorization_1996}.
+Using the terminology of \cite[Subsection 4.1]{daws_p-operator_2010}, this turns the algebras $ F^{p}(G)$ and $F_{\mathrm{red}}^{p}(G)$ into $p$-operator systems such that the multiplication is $p$-completely contractive.
+It is a corollary of our main results that any contractive representation of these algebras on an $ L^{p}$-space is automatically $p$-completely contractive.
 As a consequence the matrix norms on $F^{p}(G)$ and $F_{\mathrm{red}}^{p}(G)$ are uniquely determined---as it is the case for C*-algebras.

 It is still not clear what are the well-behaved algebras of operators on $ L^{p}$-spaces.
 Informally speaking, these should be the $L^{p}$-operator algebras that behave like C*-algebras.
 The results in this paper provide strong evidence that $L^{p}$-operator algebras of the form $F^{p}(G)$ and $ F_{\mathrm{red}}^{p}(G)$ for some étale groupoid $G$, indeed behave like\ C*-algebras.
 Beside having the automatic complete contractiveness property for contractive representations on $L^{p}$-spaces, another property that $ F^{p}(G)$ and $F_{\mathrm{red}}^{p}(G)$ share with C*-algebras is being generated by spatial partial isometries as defined in \cite {phillips_analogs_2012}.
 These are the partial isometries whose support and range idempotents are hermitian operators in the sense of \cite {lumer_semi-inner-product_1961}; see also \cite{berkson_hermitian_1972}.
 (In the C*-algebra case, the hermitian idempotents are precisely the orthogonal projections.)
 In particular, this property forces the algebra to be a C*-algebra in the case $p=2$.
 (A stronger property holds for unital C*-algebras, namely being generated by invertible isometries; see \cite[ Theorem~II.3.2.16]{blackadar_operator_2006}.
 As observed by Chris Phillips, this property turns out to fail for some important examples of algebras of operators on $L^{p}$-spaces, such as the $L^{p}$-analog of the Toeplitz algebra.)